palakverma9/AI-chatbot/README.md

 ## 💬 Sample Bot Replies (Based on What You Type)

-What You Type	                  Bot Reply hi / hello	                    Hey bestie! 💖 How can I help you today? how are you	                    I'm doing amazing!
-Hope you're feeling great 😊 help / support	                I'm here for you!
-What do you need help with? 💬 anything else	                  You said: "<your message>".
+hi / hello    --             Hey bestie! 💖 How can I help you today? how are you	  --             I'm doing amazing!
+Hope you're feeling great 😊 help / support	 --          I'm here for you!
+What do you need help with? 💬 anything else	   --          You said: "<your message>".
 I'm just a simple support bot 💼